 /etc/fstab file that handles the mounting of disks at boot time.
 So we open the file with

 Then add these lines to the end of the file:

 UUID="cea0b7ae-2fbc-4f01-8884-3cb5884c8bb7" /mnt/hdd ext4 defaults,nofail 0 0 /mnt/hdd/home/yunohost.app /home/yunohost.app none defaults,bind 0 0 /mnt/hdd/var/mail /var/mail none defaults,bind 0 0

 (this line must be adapted according to the previous information and choices)

 y to save.

-You can then reboot the system to test if the disk is mounted automatically.
+You can then try rebooting the system to check if the disk and subfolders are mounted automatically.

 Found errors?
 Think you can improve this documentation?
 Simply click the Edit link at the top of the page, and then the icon on Github to suggest changes.

 Powered by Grav + with by Trilby Media.